ICW in Action

 Supporting Students Through Strategic Partnerships

-As part of its commitment to the College Promise Coalition in Washington, ICW proudly supports the Washington Student Engagement Networks (WA-SEN), a Gates Foundation-funded initiative that provides opportunities for students from independent colleges and universities, community and technical colleges, and public baccalaureate institutions to share their stories and perspectives to educate policymakers.
-Through WA-SEN students emphasize the importance of student financial aid programs in ensuring that the state of Washington achieves its 70% post-secondary attainment goal.
-WA-SEN hosts a range of programs, from lessons in student advocacy, to a special program this fall celebrating Constitution Day.
+Organized in 2017 as an extension of College Promise Coalition and supported by the Gates Foundation, Washington Student Engagement Networks (WA-SEN) created opportunities for students from independent colleges and universities, community and technical colleges, and public baccalaureate institutions to share their stories and perspectives to educate policymakers.
+Administered by ICW, WA-SEN emphasized the importance of student financial aid programs in ensuring that the state of Washington achieves its goal of 70% postsecondary attainment.
+As the WA-SEN initiative wrapped up, lessons learned were captured in valuable resources, including a how-to guide with videos and other tools and resources to teach advocacy skills.